Quality Equipment; Well Laid Out

 Click here for more Cummins Marine QSB information.

 With the single engine configuration, the propeller, shaft and rudder are fully protected, taking much of the worry out of watching for logs while cruising in the Pacific Northwest or hitting the bottom on the ICW.
-Standard equipment on the North Pacific 49′ includes an oversized rudder and Side Power bow thruster, giving you the maneuverability to make docking in any slip easy.
+Standard equipment on the North Pacific 49E includes an oversized rudder and 24v Sleipner bow thruster, giving you the maneuverability to make docking in any slip easy.
 A stern thruster is optional equipment for those who like the maneuverability of twins but the economy of a single engine.

-Wiring on the NP44 Sedan is second to none.
+Wiring on the NP49E shows our careful attention to every detail.
 It is tinned, color coded, numbered, and runs through clean and well-laid-out wiring chases.
-A quiet Northern Lights generator with sound shield and water/gas separator, 2800W Magnum MS2812 pure sign wave inverter/charger, 160-amp alternator and a large AGM battery bank means you’ll have plenty of power.
-If you are looking to extend your time at anchor without running the generator, solar panels are available.
+A quiet Northern Lights generator with sound shield and water/gas separator, Victron pure sign wave inverter/charger, 160-amp alternator and a large AGM battery bank means you’ll have plenty of power.
+If you are looking to extend your time at anchor without running the generator, solar panels are available as are lithium battery options.

-The engine room on the North Pacific 49′ is spacious and well lit.
+The engine room on the North Pacific 49E is spacious and well lit.
 It is well insulated with 2″ foam/rubber/lead sound dampening insulation.
 In addition to this, rubber is installed on the aluminum grid above the engine room to cut down on noise and vibration.
 The engine room is easily accessed through three removable floor hatches on the salon floor.
 Once in the engine room, there is plenty of headroom and space to move around.
-Located in the engine room is the generator; two baffled fiberglass fuel tanks (separately made with vinyl ester resin coated with gelcoat) with a total capacity of 500 gallons (up to 930 gallons is optional); 20-gallon water heater; a dual, variable speed fresh water system for redundancy; and an oil change system.
+Located in the engine room is the generator; two baffled fiberglass fuel tanks (separately made with vinyl ester resin coated with gelcoat) with a total capacity of 700 gallons (up to 920 gallons is optional); 20-gallon water heater; and an oil change system.

 Sanitation and Plumbing